LudvigOlsen/delfi_scripts/README.md

 6)  GC correction failed when the GC content (`bias` argument) had `NA`s.
 So we set them to the median value.

+7)  Extraction of GC contents per fragment required insane amounts of RAM (\>512gb available for some files), so we replaced the original approach with the one used in DELFI Lucas (later paper).